stevecosner/terraform-aws-docker-swarm/README.md

 Step 3

-Update the web.conf file in the workers folder.
+Update the web.conf file in the workers folder with the correct --token advertised after inputting the above init command.

 Step 4